fisherlyon/SAT_SeniorProject/README.md

-# Welcome to my SAT Solver Senior Project
+# Welcome to My SAT Solver Senior Project
 To learn more about the goal of this project, please view the Proposal and Sprint documents.<br>

 ## Statistics